kasraavand/PersDic-with-mongo-DB/README.md

 ## Production method :

-This software initially was created to store the words I encountered to them during the reading ,that i didnt know the English meaning of it ! and gradually to obviation the need for translation ,became a dictionary !
+This software initially was created to store the words that I was encountered, during the reading ,that I didnt knew its English meaning! and gradually, for obviation the needs of translation ,it became a dictionary !

 ## Features: